GreyNoise-Intelligence/pygreynoise/docs/source/tutorial.rst

 dataset.
 For example, to get context information related to activity has been classified as malicious and tagged as a Bluekeep Exploit::

-   $ greynoise gnql query 'classification:malicious tags:"Bluekeep Exploit"'
+   $ greynoise query 'classification:malicious tags:"Bluekeep Exploit"'
  ┌───────────────────────────┐
  │       result 1 of 24      │
  └───────────────────────────┘